timothymarois/template-laravel-app/README.md

 - ❌ Example: Login controller and routes
 - ❌ Example: Logout
 ---

+### Client State Management

+You only should use this pinia state management if you need to save additional items that the client-side creates unrelated to the server.
+A good example might be, saving the user's table columns with sorting.
+You can use persisted store for this in localstorage.

 - ✅ Pinia state management
 - ✅ Pinia persistent state (local storage)
 - ❌ Example: Pinia store usage

 ## Performance: